bbauska/W3Cx-3of5/README.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center">
 <img src="/images/image054.jpeg?raw=true"
-   alt="Picture of a road sign with the words New Way" width="15%">
+   alt="Picture of a road sign with the words 'New Way'." width="15%">
 &nbsp;
 <br/>